elcio-pipastudios/repro-cts-unity-webgl/README.md

 ## STR
 - 1: Build/Run for WebGL;
 - 2: Type a number (integer) equals or greater than zero;
-- 3: Click Start
+- 3: Click Start;
-- 4: Wait until the timer goes to zero
+- 4: Wait until the timer goes to zero;
-- 5: The boolean value before the time should be True
+- 5: Observe the "Is Cancelled:" result.
+## Expected Result
+The text "Is Cancelled:" precedes "True"
+## Wrong Behaviour
+The text "Is Cancelled:" precedes "False"